mangoess/mangoess/README.md

 <img align="right" alt="PNG" src="https://raw.githubusercontent.com/mangoess/mangoess/main/Assets/mangopng2.png" width="320" height="320" />

-# I'm a Python developer just trying to have fun.
-Here are some of my goals for this year 🥅

-- Try and collaborate with other developers ⏸️
+# All stack dev, learning.
+Some goals. 🥅

 - Spread the mango name ✔️
-- Contribute and give back to the community ⏸️
+- Inform more people of the use of malware and how to protect themselves ⏸️
+- Whitehat hacker?

 I also really love anything to do with automation 🤖